In recent years the number of vehicles stolen has been falling in line with developments in enhanced vehicle security.

 They will be able to use/understand open source databases relating to vehicles, understand common ‘ringing’ methods, physical and paper)to recognise fake or altered chassis numbers and plates.
 The course enables the student to possess a greater health and safety awareness re vehicle examinations and to conduct a preliminary vehicle examination.
 They will be able to produce a written inspection report and evidential statement.

 There are no entry requirements.

 Classroom based with practical inputs.

 All equipment will be provided.
 You will need a warm outdoor jacket.

 Your course tutors will help you with your studies during the course.
 There is a final written examination and a practical assessment.

 An Award in Stolen Vehicle Identification from IMI Awards.

-The course runs twice a year at Dover Docks.
+The course runs on demand.
 To book contact AiTS.